3mmaRand/teaching-modules/overview.md

 workflow

 #### Learning Objectives
-At the end of this module the successful student will be able to:
+At the end of this module the successful learner will be able to:
 *
 *
 *
 *

 #### Prerequisites

+---

 ### five

 Outline

 #### Learning Objectives
-At the end of this module the successful student will be able to:
+At the end of this module the successful learner will be able to:
 *
 *
 *
 *

 #### Prerequisites

+---

 ### six

 Outline

 #### Learning Objectives
-At the end of this module the successful student will be able to:
+At the end of this module the successful learner will be able to:
 *
 *
 *
 *

 #### Prerequisites

+---

 ### seven

 Outline

 #### Learning Objectives
-At the end of this module the successful student will be able to:
+At the end of this module the successful learner will be able to:
 *
 *
 *
 *

 #### Prerequisites